Skip to main content

 5

-The application audio enters the console through the USB-2 Channel and goes on air with microphone return (via REC).
+The application audio enters the console via the USB-2 Channel and goes on-air with microphone return (via REC).

-The application may be handling a single communication or a multi-participant chat.
+The application may be handling a single call or a multi-participant chat.
 This does not affect console operation.

 1